janelia-flyem/dvid/README.md

 ## Build Process

 DVID uses the [buildem system](http://https://github.com/janelia-flyem/buildem#readme) to automatically download and build leveldb, Go language support, and all required Go packages.

-This can be done manually by:
+To build DVID using buildem, do the following steps:

+    % cd /path/to/dvid/dir
+    % mkdir build
+    % cmake -D BUILDEM_DIR=/path/to/buildem/dir ..

+If you haven't built with that buildem directory before, do the additional steps:

+    % make
+    % cmake -D BUILDEM_DIR=/path/to/buildem/dir ..

+To build DVID, assuming you are still in the CMake build directory from above:

+    % make dvid

+This will install a DVID executable 'dvid' in the buildem bin directory.

+To build DVID executable without built-in web client:

+    % make dvid-exe

+DVID can be built manually, without buildem, by the following steps:

 1. Build shared leveldb libraries from [Google's repo](https://code.google.com/p/leveldb/).
 2. Add the following Go packages using "go get":